sbancuz/Appunti/Random Treaps.md

   - parallel_computing
 ---

-Treaps achieve the same time bounds, but they do not require any balancing information.
-The idea behind them is to assign a priority to any element $x$ at random
+Treaps achieve the same time bounds as other auto balancing tree, but they do not require any balancing information.
+The idea behind them is to assign a priority to any element $x$ at random in an uniform way.

 A treap is actually a binary tree implemented as a heap.
 Each node contains one element with $key(x)$ and $prio(x)$ with the lowest priority is put at the top of this tree.